dudekm/VoteReward/README.md

 # VoteReward

 VoteReward is a Spigot plugin that allows you to award players rewards for voting on a server.
 It was created for versions above 1.13.
+Project statistics available on the [bStats](https://bstats.org/plugin/bukkit/VoteReward/20120) website.

 # Installation

+Download the latest version of the plugin [here](https://github.com/dudekm/VoteReward/releases/latest).

 After downloading the `.jar` file, place it in the "plugins" folder in the main server directory and then restart the server.
 After restarting, a "VoteReward" folder should be created containing the configuration file.